uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 $ cf bind-service fortune-service service-registry
 $ cf start fortune-service
 ```
 _You can safely ignore the TIP: Use 'cf restage' to ensure your env variable changes take effect message from the CLI.
-We can just start the `fortune-service`._
+We can just start the_ `fortune-service`.

-4) Confirm `fortune-service` registered the the `service-registry`.
+4) Confirm `fortune-service` registered with the `service-registry`.
 This will take a few moments.
 ![fortune-service](resources/images/cf-fortune-service.png "fortune-service")

 ### Deploy the `greeting-service` app to PWS